Glyphack/Glyphack/content/blog/ob/index.md

 While they are good I was looking for something that I can use to generate the site myself.
 So I can have my notes in the same theme as my blog, so it looks like the same page.

-That's how I found [Obsidian Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe), a plugin that helps you push files from Obsidian to Github.
+That's how I found [Obsidian Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe), a plugin that helps you push files from Obsidian to GitHub.
 I'm satisfied with the tool, it does the job with little complexity and composes well with user workflow.

 So as a first step I decided to give it a shot, moving my reading list off Notion to my Blog.

 This will allow me to use Obsidian as my editing tool and my Blog as the publishing tool.

-## My setup
+## My Setup

 I create notes for books I read with my notes for the book.
 These notes have special [front matter](https://gohugo.io/content-management/front-matter/) `category: [Books]` to specify it's a book.

 Then I publish these notes to my blog repository in a special folder that I use to sync my notes.
 This sync is a one way sync.
 I'm not going to update these notes on Blog anymore.

 The published notes will appear in my blog by default.
-Since Hugo just picks up all the markdown files and turns them into a page.
+Since Hugo just picks up all the Markdown files and turns them into a page.

 But these pages are not linked by default since they are not blog entries.
 So I created this HTML page, that lists all the notes with "Books" category: